-Radar altimeters on board the satellite transmit signals at high frequencies (over 1,700 pulses per second) to Earth, and receive the echo from the surface (the ‘waveform’).
-This is analysed to derive a precise measurement of the time taken to make the round trip between the satellite and the surface.
-This time measurement, scaled to the speed of light (the speed at which electromagnetic waves travel), yields a range R measurement (see From radar pulse to altimetry measurements for Further details).
+Radar altimeters on board the satellites transmit signals at high frequencies (over 1,700 pulses per second) to Earth and receive the echoes from the surface (the ‘waveform’).
+They are analysed to derive a precise measurement of the time taken to make the round trip between the satellite and the surface.
+These time measurements, scaled to the speed of light (the speed at which electromagnetic waves travel), yields the range R measurements (see From radar pulse to altimetry measurements for Further details).

 However, as electromagnetic waves travel through the atmosphere, they can be decelerated by water vapour or ionisation.
 Once these phenomena have been corrected for, the final range can be estimated with great accuracy (see dataprocessing).

 The ultimate aim is to measure surface height relative to a terrestrial reference frame.
 This requires independent measurements of the satellite’s orbital trajectory, i.e. exact latitude, longitude and altitude coordinates.

 The critical orbital parameters for satellite altimeter missions are altitude, inclination and period.
 The altitude of a satellite depends upon a number of constraints (e.g. inclination, atmospheric drag, gravity forces acting on the satellite, area of the world to be mapped, etc).
 The period, or ‘repeat orbit’ is the time needed for the satellite to pass over the same position on the ground, uniformly sampling the Earth’s surface.
 Inclination gives the highest latitude at which the satellite can take measurements.